webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 The key to accessibility is thinking about a problem and knowing you are going to solve it for more than one kind of user.
 If you try to treat accessibility like something you can bolt on at the end then you will get a nasty-bolted-on-at-the-end thing.
 It’ll take longer, won’t work as well and look damned ugly.

 The best way to achieve a well-engineered solution is to design with all the requirements in mind from the start.
 This doesn’t mean you shouldn’t change your plan or add some things you missed, but you should try to be aware of what the complete problem you are trying to design for is.
-In the case of web sites this means creating a solution usable by all your users including those who may not be able to use a mouse, or a keyboard, or a monitor, etc.
+In the case of websites this means creating a solution usable by all your users including those who may not be able to use a mouse, or a keyboard, or a monitor, etc.

 ==Interoperability requirements==